wnewbery/cpp-slim/docs/types/String.md

 The `String` class represents UTF-8 strings and is used for String literals.
 Most of the functionality is similar to Ruby strings, but other encodings and mutator methods are not implemented.

+Methods regarding indicies or lengths always work with UTF-8 elements, not "characters" or codepoints, unlike Ruby.

 Most methods are the same as the Ruby methods.

    * `to_f`, `to_d`: As a number converted using `std::stod`.